cjscullion/galaxy-properties-euclid/README.md

 So far we find that in processing it can sometimes be effective to drop the photometric contributions from the LSST u band, as it appears to cause complications at high rest-frame due to what we believe is the outshining phenomenon.

 I'll be adding more here soon in my efforts to clean up this repo.

+This line is a test for working on git command line!!!